Back to Amcrest Guides

 Quick Solutions

-Enable P2P in camera network settings under Online section
+Enable P2P in the camera network settings (Online/P2P section)

-Enable UPnP on router to allow automatic port forwarding
+Enable UPnP on the router for automatic port mapping

-Set up manual port forwarding as alternative to P2P
+Set up manual port forwarding as a fallback (bypasses P2P/CGNAT)

-Update camera and NVR firmware to latest version
+Update the camera and NVR firmware to the latest version

 Still having issues?
 This is usually the deeper cause below.